dek8v5/kernel_segmentations/README.md

 # kernel_segmentations

-this is a simple code to segment kernel above black background.
+this is a simple code to segment kernel on a black background.

 the raw frames includes several frames from different prespectives.